-- Earn 4x points on eligible purchases at Restaurants, including takeout and delivery
+- Earn 4x Membership Rewards Points on eligible purchases at Restaurants, Plus takeout and delivery in the U.S.

-- Earn 3x MR points on flights booked directly with airlines or on amextravel.com
+- Earn 3x Membership Rewards Points on flights booked directly with airlines or on amextravel.com

 - Terms apply.

-Right now you can get this elevated 60,000 Membership Rewards points offer once you open the AMEX Gold OR Rose Gold card after spending $4,000 in purchases in the first 6 months.
+You can get this elevated 60,000 Membership Rewards Points offer once you open the American Express Gold OR Rose Gold card after spending $4,000 in purchases in the first 6 months.
 These points can be combined with other AMEX Cards such as AMEX Platinum or business cards.

 Our Favorite Business Card over 5/24